mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 235 - Console Side Effects/readme.md

   }

   // This function has side effects
-  // You cannot test it
+  // You can't test it
   console.log(tree);
 }